 5 Reasons Your Budget as a Married Couple Will Fail (and How to Prevent It)

 Any married couple knows that one of the hardest things in marriage is dealing with the finances.
 It doesn’t matter how much money you have (or don’t have) when you get married, trying to figure out how to balance your finances with those of your spouse can result in endless arguments and frustration.
-The key to getting those finances in order: a budget, and yet, if you aren’t aware of the following budget pitfalls for marriage, even that budget will fail.
-So, if you want to prevent budget failure – this one’s for you!
+The key to getting those finances in order: a budget, and yet, if you aren’t aware of the common budget pitfalls for marriage, even that budget will fail.
+So, if you’re ready to prevent budget failure – this one’s for you!
+Let’s get started.

 Reason #1: You Don’t Have One